roonyx-tech/runy-deploy/README.md

 # Runy

-Runy is a deploy tool which allows you deploy your frontend application very easy.
+Runy is a deploy tool which allows you to deploy your frontend application very easily.

 # Setup
 #### Configure server